canonical/synapse-operator/docs/tutorial/getting-started.md

 ## What you’ll do
 - Deploy the Synapse charm.
-- Relate to the PostgreSQL K8s charm.
+- Integrate with the PostgreSQL K8s charm.
 - Expose the Synapse charm by using Traefik K8s charm.
 - Create a user.
 - Access your Synapse instance via Element Desktop.